tdwg/website/content/articles/2018/call-for-nominations/index.md

 Secretary | 2 Years
-Chair of the Functional Subcommittee for Communications and Outreach | 2 Years Chair of the Functional Subcommittee for Funding and Partnerships | 2 Years Africa Representartive | 2 Years
+Chair of the Functional Subcommittee for Communications and Outreach | 2 Years Chair of the Functional Subcommittee for Funding and Partnerships | 2 Years Africa Representative | 2 Years
-Asian Representartive | 2 Years
+Asian Representative | 2 Years
 North American Representative | 2 Years

 TDWG is an international organization that promotes the digitization, integration, and sharing of information about the world’s biodiversity.
 TDWG provides a forum where individuals, projects, and institutions who manage biodiversity data can come together to share expertise and promote interoperability by promulgating standards and best practices.
 In 2018, TDWG launched the Biodiversity Information Science and Standards (BISS) journal where papers on issues related to information technology and biodiversity science can be published.
 The TDWG Executive Committee oversees the work of TDWG: it coordinates TDWG Interest and Task Groups, manages the review and ratification of standards, manages the organization’s journal, and organizes the annual meeting.
 These responsibilities are set forth in the Constitution and detailed further in a supplementary document.